C = Catalyst for the Stock’s Movement

 E = Earnings Are Increasing Quarter over Quarter

-Ford’s revenue took a beating during the financial crisis but has shown strength since 2009.
+Ford’s revenue took a beating during the crisis but has shown strength since 2009.
 Revenue grew 9 percent in 2010, but growth slowed to 5.67 percent in 2011.
 Earnings have shown incredibly strong growth since the crisis, climbing 197 percent in 2011 as a result of Ford’s tough restructuring.

 Full-year 2012 earnings estimates average $1.49 per share, a substantial drop from 2011, but reflective of deep restructuring and losses in the European market.